Aaltogether

 Are you a friend or a constant critic of yourself?
 Why is self-compassion worthwhile?

 Self-criticism may cause anxiety, lack of motivation and incomplete performance.
 Harmful thoughts can crush all courage and enthusiasm.
-Self-compassion helps, and you can learn and practice it.
+Self-compassion is a beneficial skill that you can practice and learn.

 A schack and a weheelbarrow in the summer